andrew-narolsky/fastapi-celery-bert/README.md

 $ docker-compose up -d --build
 ```

-Open your browser to [http://localhost:8004](http://localhost:8004) to view the app or to [http://localhost:5556](http://localhost:5556) to view the Flower dashboard.
+Open your browser to [http://localhost:8004](http://localhost:8004) to view the app.

 Trigger a new task: